lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   This field is used in the SCHC ACK messages to report the outcome of the reassembled SCHC Packet integrity check (see {{MiscTools}}).
   A value of 1 tells that the integrity check succeeded.
 A value of 0 represents a failure.

 * Bitmap.
-The Bitmap is used together with windowing.
+The Bitmap is used together with windows.
   It is a bit field that may be maintained by the sender during the fragmentation and by the receiver during the reassembly of a fragmented SCHC Packet.

-  The Bitmap may also be carried in a SCHC ACK, either in extenso or in a shortened form (see {{Bitmapopt}}).
+  Each window has a Bitmap.
-  Each bit in the internal representation of the Bitmap corresponds to a SCHC Fragment (tile) of a window, and it provides feedback on whether the SCHC Fragment has been received or not.
-The right-most position on the Bitmap tells if the All-0 or All-1 fragment has been correctly received or not.
-Feedback on the SCHC Fragment with the FCN == MAX_WIND_FCN value is provided by the bit in the left-most position of the Bitmap.
-In the Bitmap, a bit set to 1 indicates that the SCHC Fragment of FCN corresponding to that bit position has been correctly received.
+  Each bit in the internal representation of the window Bitmap corresponds to a tile in the window, and it provides feedback on whether the tile has been received or not.

+  The bit at the right-most position tells if the All-0 or All-1 tile has been correctly received.
+  The bit an the left-most position tells if the tile with the FCN equal to MAX_WIND_FCN has been correctly received.
+  A bit set to 1 in the Bitmap indicates that a tile with the FCN value corresponding to that bit position has been correctly received.
+  A bit set to 0 in the Bitmap indicates that a tile with that FCN has not been received.

 ## SCHC F/R Message Formats {#Fragfor}